ggemryD/Brainy-Games/README.md

   - Static Methods for modularity

 ---
-*Created as a First Year College Final Project.*
+*Developed as a first-year college final project to demonstrate foundational Java programming skills.*